Meako-Chan/Capstone-Project/README.md

 **Transaction History**: Provides a full-view of transaction history across all banks & accounts

-**Fund Transfer**: Allosws users to transfer money to other accounts
+**Fund Transfer**: Allows users to transfer money to other accounts

+**Note: Transaction viewing, card display and fund transfer have not been implemented as of yet.**

 ## Installation
 Ensure you have the following installed: